 Open house and public hearing attendees had the opportunity to talk with project team members and provide feedback.
 Comments collected at the open house and public hearing and responses to those comments will be provided to the Board of Directors for consideration prior to the meeting.

 The Uptown Bikeways will create connections within neighborhoods, improve streets, and create links to the larger bikeway network being built throughout the region.
 The project will provide on-street connections from Old Town and Mission Valley through Uptown to Downtown, North Park, and Balboa Park.
 The Uptown Bikeways is one of the first high priority projects identified in the San Diego Regional Bike Plan to be funded for implementation.
 View the project's fact sheet in English and en Español for more details.
 Information from community meetings conducted during the planning phase alignment analysis is available under the Get Involved tab.

 Since the completion of the planning phase in early 2014, work on preliminary engineering and design has been underway.
 This includes detailed engineering analysis and technical studies of the proposed designs for bikeways along the identified project alignments.
-Numerous potential solutions to primary concerns and challenges have been explored.
-On June 5, 2015, the SANDAG Transportation Committee directed staff to move forward with final engineering of the original design concept for the project with the exception of a constrained design for a portion of University Avenue between Mission Hills and Hillcrest west of State Route 163.
+A number of solutions were explored during the process.

-401 B Street, Suite 800
+401 B Street, Suite 800, San Diego, CA 92101